Deilless/Writeups/DownUnderCTF 2021/Forensics./That's Not My Name/README.md

 ![Capture 6](https://github.com/Deilless/Writeups/blob/b6aef88cf16c2130cd1167f3527016183b475f39/Images/notmyname6.png)

-And the result, is again, very interesting.
-If we compare two UDP stream of DNS requests we can clearly see that there is a lot of data transfered.
+And the result is, again, very interesting.
+If we compare two UDP streams of DNS requests we can clearly see that there is a lot of data transferred.

 ![Capture 7](https://github.com/Deilless/Writeups/blob/b6aef88cf16c2130cd1167f3527016183b475f39/Images/notmyname7.png)
 *left window is the UDP stream of a normal dns query, right window is the UDP stream of the suspicious query*

 In addition to the encoded data in the stream, the domain is suspiciously named `qawesrdtfgyhuj.xyz`, this detail will be useful later.

-The ammount of data in this stream is massive and encoded, we'll need some tools to see what's hidden in it.
+The amount of data in this stream is massive and encoded, we'll need some tools to see what's hidden in it.

 ---
 ### Deciphering the stream